-If you are new to kettlebell training and you want to get a feel for it and money is very tight, buy a concrete kettlebell.
+If you are new to kettlebell training and want to get a feel for it and money is very tight, buy a concrete kettlebell.

 Kettlebell weight system

-In the UK, Australia, and other countries that use the metric system, kettlebells typically range from 5kg to 36kg.
+In the UK, Australia, and other countries that use the metric system, kettlebells typically range from 5 kg to 36 kg.

 What weight Kettlebell should I get?

 This sounds like a lot, but you won’t be lifting the kettlebell with one arm or leg.
-You will be using your upper body, lower body, and core throughout most of the movements.
+You will be using your upper body, lower body, and core throughout most movements.

 Using too light a weight won’t enable you to get the maximum benefit from your workout.

-If you are brand new to exercise and you don’t have a lot of upper body strength, I recommend starting with the lightest weight in the range above.
+If you are new to exercise and don’t have much upper body strength, I recommend starting with the lightest weight in the range above.

 What are some effective Kettlebell exercises?

-Kettlebell Swings, Windmills, Cleans and Snatches.
-Other popular and effective kettlebell exercises include Single Arm Swings, 2 Arm Rows, Goblet Squats, Figure 8’s and Russian Twists.
+Kettlebell Swings, Windmills, Cleans, and Snatches are some of the most popular.
+Other effective kettlebell exercises include Single Arm Swings, 2 Arm Rows, Goblet Squats, Figure 8’s, and Russian Twists.

-There are plenty of videos and instructional e-books available online that will walk you through how to do kettlebell exercises using correct form.
+There are plenty of videos and instructional e-books available online that will walk you through how to do kettlebell exercises using the correct form.

 Final Words on how to Choose a Kettlebell

 Conversely, individuals who have never lifted weights before should be able to use a heavier weight than they would when using traditional dumbbells.

 If you are on a very tight budget, a concrete kettlebell will give you an idea of what to expect from kettlebells.

 It’s worth paying a bit extra for a quality cast iron kettlebell.
-You could even buy a steel kettlebell, but this isn’t really necessary at this early stage.
+You could even buy a steel kettlebell, but this isn’t necessary at this early stage.